FIWARE/tutorials.Step-by-Step/docs/context-providers.md

 Within our simple stock management system, our **Store** entity currently returns `id`, `name`,  `address` and `location` attributes.
 We will augment this with additional real-time context data from the following free publicly available data sources:

-* The temperature and relative humidity from the [Weather Underground API](https://www.wunderground.com/weather/api/d/docs?MR=1)
+* The temperature and relative humidity from the [Open Weather Map API](https://openweathermap.org/api)
 * Recent social media tweets regarding the store from the [Twitter API](https://developer.twitter.com/)

 The relationship between our entities is defined as shown: